top of page

 Interview Sessions

-The basic interview format consists of three hours of audio/visual interview time, conducted via Zoom or in person.
-Two 1.5 hour sessions are the standard, but I am open to discussing configurations that will bring out your best story.
+The basic interview format consists of up to three hours of audio/visual interview time.
+Two 75- to 90-minute Zoom sessions are the standard and tend to bring out your best story.

 During the interview itself, we begin with the basics, and morph into more textured territory as I help you to recall and reflect upon your memories from various life chapters.
 The questions are not “canned.”
 Throughout the process, I will continuously make judgement calls about where to probe and when to pivot, in order to tease out the most meaningful information.
 Areas covered may include your family history/ancestry, upbringing (childhood and formative years), education, work/career, romance and relationships, religious life, leisure/hobbies, and your reflections on life so far.
 I am sometimes asked to focus on a specific life chapter or event, such as an adoption story, a passion project, or training towards an important goal.
 Our conversations remain confidential, except as you wish to share them.